By Catarina Alves Soares, Jonathan Broad, Bryony Hopkinshaw and Sarah Boutros

 Several organisations have studied the impact of the charging regulations on child health, including Maternity Action, Doctors of the World and Medact, and the Royal College of Paediatrics and Child Health (RCPCH).
-They have found that some patients avoid seeking healthcare until they can’t put it off any longer due to fear of the charges.
-Many healthcare providers working in the NHS are unaware of how the regulations work.
+They have found that some patients avoid seeking healthcare until they can’t put it off anymore due to fear of the charges.
+Many healthcare providers in the NHS are unaware of how the regulations work.
 This may result in patients who would be rightfully exempt being charged.
 This can have the knock-on effect of patient harm from denial of care.

 Debts to the NHS of over £500 must be reported to the Home Office.
 This can also impact patients’ immigration status – for example, a future visa application may be denied, or a person or family may be detained and deported.